VIA University College: Campuses

-Campus Aarhus
+Campus Aarhus C & N

-VIA University College has its headquarters in Aarhus, where it also operates two newly built campuses.
+VIA University College has its headquarters in Aarhus, where it operates two newly built campuses.
 The largest is VIA Campus Aarhus C, which is built in the new residential area called CeresByen in central Aarhus.
-Campus Aarhus C houses mainly educations from the department of Education and Social studies, but also includes assorted business, media, design and architectural and constructional vocational programmes.
-The smaller campus, Campus Aarhus N, is located in the northern neighbourhood of Skejby, close to the Aarhus University Hospital, and houses educations from the Department of health such as nursing and nutritional educations.
+Campus Aarhus C houses mainly education programmes from the department of Education and Social studies, but also includes assorted business, media, design, architectural and constructional vocational programmes.
+The smaller campus, Campus Aarhus N, is located in the northern neighbourhood of Skejby, close to the Aarhus University Hospital.
+It houses education programmes from the Department of health such as nursing and nutritional educations.

 Campus Horsens

 Campus Horsens holds most of the engineering, technical and business programmes of VIA University College, but soon Danish programmes in nursing and in pedagogy will also be present here to the professional multiplicity.
-The increasing campus population is now around 4,000 students – of whom approx. half are international students from more than 40 different countries.
+The increasing campus population is now around 4,000 students, of whom approximately half are international students from more than 40 different countries.

 The new student housing placed directly on Campus contributes to the pulse here, as does the Student Bar, social activities and group work after classes.

 Above Campus Horsens towers the newly built 8,000 m2 Vitus Bering Innovation Park, named after the famous Horsens resident and Arctic explorer Vitus Bering (1681 - 1741).
 The VBI Park also plays an important role in the interaction between the programmes and the companies that employ the students after graduation.
 Another facilitator of contact between students and companies is the Career Service Centre, also based on Campus.

 A new and improved campus has just been finished and inaugurated.
-Is not only modern but also convenient, since it is right next to the train station.

 Campus Randers

-In Randers VIA University College offers nursing, social education and as one out two university colleges in Denmark, VIA also offers psychomotor therapy.
+In Randers VIA University College offers nursing, social education and psychomotor therapy.
 The campus is situated in the middle of Randers in a new three story building, which houses the aforementioned educations as well as COK educations.
 The latter is not offered by VIA, but by a third party.
 Furthermore, from 2017 VIA also offers FIF-courses in Randers, which is a preparation course for refugees and immigrants.
 From 2017 the social education department offers a six-month 30 ECTS course in the Early Childhood-field.
-In early 2018 it has been decided that a part of the teacher training in Aarhus relocates to Randers from 2018.
+In early 2018 a part of the teacher training in Aarhus relocated to Randers.
 The teacher training programme is part of the qualification teacher training programme in Aarhus.
 Approximately 800 students attend the educations housed at campus Randers.
 In addition to the aforementioned educations, campus Randers also offers counselling in entrepreneurship as part of VIA's growth initiatives and in collaboration with the municipality of Randers as well as Business Academy Dania.